jdevalk/XML-Sitemap-PHP-Script/README.markdown

 ## Configuration

-Open the PHP file and configure the settings until it says "STOP EDITING HERE".
-It's that simple.
+Open the config.php file and configure the settings.
+Then check the output and if it's ok, add the script URL to Google Webmaster Tools.

 ## Changelog

+* 2012-09-29:
-2012-09-29: move configuration to config.php, fix outputted URLs
+    * Move configuration to config.php.
+    * Fix URL output.
+    * Add option to work recursively.